GitNickProgramming/FinalProject_CS3120/README.md

     - New York, NY

     The output is two graphs, one showing a comparison of the cost (distance in KM) and number of generations.
-The other graph is a rough estimation of the shortest route, with the coastline of the globel in the foreground.
+The other graph is a rough estimation of the shortest route, with the coastline of the global in the foreground.

     ![](output/main_output.png)
     ![](output/shortest_route.png)